• Home

 It takes a lot of paper to file a bankruptcy case and you undoubtedly signed lots of schedules.

 Go back and review what you signed.
 Read the question and your answer.
-Is your answer true and complete?
+Is your answer both true and complete?

 Point out any errors or omissions.
 Innocent mistakes that the debtor identifies and corrects are seldom a problem in a case.